Ingrown toenails are a very common condition that can cause a significant amount of pain and even lead to infection if not cared for promptly.

-Here at [Doctor]’s office in Garland, we understand the need for early diagnosis of ingrown toenail, and encourage you to contact one of our friendly associates to schedule an appointment if you are concerned about the development of ingrown toenail at any stage.
-In order to best understand what to look for, it is important to know what ingrown toenail is and what causes it.
+Here at our podiatrist office in Garland, we understand the need for early diagnosis of ingrown toenail, and encourage you to contact one of our friendly associates to schedule an appointment if you are concerned about the development of ingrown toenail at any stage.

 What is an Ingrown Toenail?